jshinobiii/SOC-Challenge-2--Configuring-elasticsearch-vultr/README.md

 The lab's objective is to set up a cloud-based environment, including the deployment and configuration of Elasticsearch.

 ### Skills Learned
--Virtual Machine Deployment: Setting up a cloud-based environment using Vulture and configuring a VPC.
+-Virtual Machine Deployment: Setting up a cloud-based environment using Vultr and configuring a VPC (Virtual Private Cloud).

 -Linux Server Management: Managing an Ubuntu server via SSH, including updating, upgrading, and installing packages.